-The James Webb Space Telescope (JWST) is designed to expand the scientific success of the Hubble Space Telescope.
+The James Webb Space Telescope (JWST) is designed to expand the scientific success of Hubble.
 Being a 'cool' telescope, JWST is designed to operate at very low temperatures (around -230° C).
-This will give it an unprecedented view of the Universe at infrared wavelengths and will allow it to observe a wide variety of celestial objects, ranging from planets in the Solar System to nearby stars, from neighbouring galaxies to galaxy clusters, and out to the farthest reaches of the very distant Universe.
-It is planned to operate for five years, possibly ten.
+This will give us an unprecedented view of the Universe at near and mid-infrared wavelengths and will allow scientists to study a wide variety of celestial objects, ranging from planets in the Solar System to nearby stars, from neighbouring galaxies out to the farthest reaches of the very distant Universe.
+JWST is required to operate for a minimum of five years, planned for ten.

-JWST is also very big, as its primary mirror has an area seven times larger than that of Hubble, which will make it much more sensitive.
-JWST will combine superb image quality, a large field of view, and a low level of background light with a highly stable environment away from the turbulence of the Earth's atmosphere that blurs images collected on the ground.
-All of these characteristics set JWST apart from other existing or planned observatories and will be instrumental in the search for the faintest stars and galaxies.
+JWST is very big: its primary mirror has an area seven times larger than that of Hubble, which will make it much more sensitive.
+JWST will combine superb image quality, a large field of view, and a low level of background light with a highly stable environment.
+All of these characteristics set JWST apart from other existing or planned observatories and will open a new field of scientific discovery.

 The Near Infrared Camera (NIRCam) is mainly designed for imaging studies and the detection of faint objects.
 The topics for which NIRCam will be invaluable include the search for the first stars, star clusters and galaxy cores that formed after the Big Bang; the study of far distant galaxies seen in the process of formation or merging; the detection of light distortion due to dark matter; the discovery of supernovae in remote galaxies; studies of the stellar population in nearby galaxies, of young stars in the Milky Way and of Kuiper Belt objects in our Solar System.

 The Near-Infrared Spectrograph (NIRSpec) will obtain spectra of more than 100 galaxies or stars simultaneously and is sensitive over a wavelength range that matches the peak emission from the most distant galaxies.
-The key scientific objectives of NIRSpec are the study of star formation and chemical abundances of young distant galaxies; tracing the creation of the chemical elements back in time; exploring the history of the intergalactic medium, i.e. the gaseous material that fills the vast volumes of space between the galaxies; characterising the atmospheres of extra-solar planets.
+The key scientific objectives of NIRSpec are the study of star formation and chemical abundances of young distant galaxies; tracing the creation of the chemical elements back in time; exploring the history of the intergalactic medium, i.e. the gaseous material that fills the vast volumes of space between the galaxies.
+NIRSpec will also be used to study the properties and composition of the atmospheres of extra-solar planets.

 The James Webb Space Telescope was formerly known as the Next Generation Space Telescope (NGST).
 Due for launch on an Ariane 5, it will follow in HST’s footsteps.
 ESA has participated actively in both missions from the very beginning, bringing huge scientific benefits to European astronomers, while promoting competitiveness and cross-border collaboration within European science as a whole.
 NASA and ESA, joined by the Canadian Space Agency, have collaborated on JWST since 1997.

-JWST is a partnership between ESA, NASA and the Canadian Space Agency.
+JWST is a partnership between NASA, ESA and the Canadian Space Agency.